per1234/esparto/api_mqtt.md

 * [SONOFF_BASIC_Firmware ](../master/examples/wifi_mqtt/SONOFF_BASIC_Firmware/SONOFF_BASIC_Firmware.ino)
 ***
 # subscribe
-Subscribes to MQTT topic and provides callback of type ESPARTO_FN_MSG (see above).
+Subscribes to MQTT topic and provides callback of type ESPARTO_FN_MSG which returns void and takes a vector of strings: `void myTopic(vector<string> vs);` (see above).
 If "prefix" is not supplied the device name is used.
 Waht is _actually_ subscribed becomes prefix+topic.
 This callback may also be invoked by:

 * webUI "Run" tab dropdown